 At Alpha Investing, our strategy has been to invest in “need-based” asset classes.
 Need-based assets refer to those like apartments or seniors housing, asset classes that will continue to be in need regardless of the stage of the economic cycle.
 For example, with multifamily housing, people will always need somewhere to live.
 In fact, more people will need to rent during a recession, thereby increasing demand among those otherwise unable to buy.

 Specifically, we have primarily invested in Class B multifamily properties.
 We find these properties offer the most flexibility.
 There are some opportunities to deploy value-add strategies to improve income, but in the event of a market correction, these value-add investments can be put on hold while the property still generates positive cash flow for investors.
 Class B properties can still be rented at a meaningful discount to Class A properties, at least in most markets, while attracting interest from a broad range of potential renters.
 During a recession, the renter pool for Class B properties often includes Class A renters looking to save money by moving downstream to still high-quality, renovated Class B properties.

 Real estate investors should also strive for diversification.
-Anyone who is investing in real estate is inherently looking to diversify their portfolios away from just stocks, bonds and other traditional securities.
+Anyone who is investing in real estate is inherently looking to diversify their portfolio away from just stocks, bonds, and other traditional securities.
 Further, investors will want to diversify their real estate holdings.
 There are a few ways to look at diversification.
-This could include diversity of product types (e.g. multifamily vs. senior housing), different property classes (Class A, B, C), different geographies, different sponsors and more.
+This could include diversity of product types (e.g. multifamily vs. senior housing), different property classes (Class A, B, or C), various geographies, sponsors, and more.